OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-proxy.md

 ---
 tags:
 summary: Learn how to use a forward proxy while connecting from the Architecture Dashboard plugin to the Architecture Dashboard Software as a Service (SaaS).
-en_title: How to use a proxy to connect to Architecture Dashboard
 ---